tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Unsworth/Newtonian World and Astrophysics/Gravitational Fields/Gravitational Potential.md

 If masses are getting closer together, ∆GPE < 0
 If masses are getting further apart, ∆GPE > 0

 If an object is given enough kinetic energy it can escape the gravitational field of the larger mass.
-The mini
+The minimum speed to do this is called the escape velocity, Vesc, for which
+KE = GPE
+1/2mv$^2$ = GMm/r
+v = √(2GM/r)